zyphlar/influxdb.org/source/docs/v0.9/query_language/data_exploration.md

 }
 ```

-You can also filter by tag key values with a where clause.
+You can also filter by tag key values with a `WHERE` clause.
 The following example shows all measurements that have a tag key/value pair of `service` and `redis`:

 ```sql
 SHOW MEASUREMENTS